AlienTina/RelicRoute/README.md

 # RelicRoute
-App for getting the average profit of your relics
+App for getting the average profit of your relics in Warframe

 Current features:
  - Adding Relics to a collection